-The literature describing the behavior of risk-averse firms in the presence of uncertainty dates back to the 1970s and the work of Baron (1970) and Sandmo (1971).
+The literature describing the behaviour of risk-averse firms in the presence of uncertainty dates back to the 1970s and the work of Baron (1970) and Sandmo (1971).
 Our article relates primarily to studies that have investigated the production decisions of risk-averse agents in the presence of uncertainty and regulatory instruments (market-based policies).
-In this literature however, the main focus has been on pollution quotas or emissions taxes and the impact of uncertainty and risk aversion on firms' polluting emissions and compliance levels (e.g., Ben David et al., 2000; Baldursson and von der Ferh, 2004, 2012).
-One exception for the agricultural sector is Babcock (1990) who studied the production decisions of farmers facing marketing quotas.
+In this literature however, the main focus has been on pollution quotas or emissions taxes and the impact of uncertainty and risk aversion on firms' polluting emissions and compliance levels (e.g., Ben David et al., 2000; Baldursson and von der Fehr, 2004, 2012).2 One exception for the agricultural sector is Babcock (1990) who studied the production decisions of farmers facing marketing quotas.
+Similar questions on the relationship between initial quotas and production decisions in a risky context also arise in fisheries.3

 Our article also relates to the literature on the design of quota systems in general, and the dependence of market outcomes on initial allocations in the presence of uncertainty and risk aversion, in particular.
-This dependence was proved in Baldursson and von der Ferh (2004) in a theoretical setting.
-The authors showed that risk-averse firms with small initial quota holdings are expected to overinvest in abatement technology, while those with large initial quota holdings are expected to underinvest.3
+This dependence was proved in Baldursson and von der Fehr (2004) in a theoretical setting.
+The authors showed that risk-averse firms with small initial quota holdings are expected to overinvest in abatement technology, while those with large initial quota holdings are expected to underinvest.4